Percussion mallet: Rutes

-A rute or multi-rod consists of several thin sticks that are bound together to form one stick.
+A route or multi-rod consists of several thin sticks that are bound together to form one stick.
 Its sound is midway between a stick and a brush.

-Long used in orchestral music, in the mid 20th century rutes also became popular for many other purposes including kit drumming and bodhrán.
+Long used in orchestral music, in the mid-20th century routes also became popular for many other purposes including kit drumming and bodhrán.

-By dissipating much of the energy of the stroke within the stick, a rute allows a drummer to achieve both a tone and a playing action that would normally be associated with quite loud playing, but at a moderate or even low volume.
+By dissipating much of the energy of the stroke within the stick, a rute allows a drummer to achieve both a tone and a playing action that would normally be associated with a quite loud playing, but at a moderate or even low volume.
 The tone produced by many can be adjusted by adjusting the position of one of the bands holding the bundle together.